Performance Impact

 Mobile Performance Tips

-- • Use responsive images
+- Use responsive images with srcset

-- • Minimize redirects
+- Minimize redirects (each adds 100–300ms)

-- • Optimize touch targets
+- Optimize touch targets (44px minimum)

-- • Reduce font loading
+- Reduce font loading (use system fonts where possible)

-- • Prioritize above-fold content
+- Prioritize above-fold content loading

 Network Considerations

-- • Optimize for 3G speeds
+- Optimize for 3G speeds as baseline

-- • Implement offline functionality
+- Implement offline functionality with service workers

-- • Use adaptive serving
+- Use adaptive serving based on connection speed

-- • Minimize third-party scripts
+- Minimize third-party scripts (each adds risk)

-- • Progressive enhancement
+- Progressive enhancement over graceful degradation

 Performance Monitoring